JulianHysi/personal-blog/README.md

 5. while the environment is activated, hit 'conda list' to verify the dependencies have been indeed installed
 6. set SECRET\_KEY, DATABASE\_URI, MAIL\_USERNAME, MAIL\_PASSWORD and ELASTICSEARCH\_URL environment variables
 7. install, config and run Elastic server following this guide: https://tecadmin.net/setup-elasticsearch-on-ubuntu/
+8. hit 'flask db upgrade' to create the db schema (FLASK_APP must be exported in order for the flask command to work)

 Running the application:
 1. make sure you have the above mentioned dependencies installed, and the virtual env activated